milojs/milo/README.md

 - we do not want browser compatibility code to be part of the framework.
 If needed for some application, it can be implemented with polyfills.
 We may develop them for Milo if we need them, but feel free to contribute.
 - application start time is noticably faster

-Instead, Milo Components can have __Dom__ facet that includes several convenience functions to manipulate DOM elements.
+Instead, Milo Components can have __Dom__ facet that includes several convenience functions to manipulate DOM elements and there is ```milo.util.dom``` - a similar collection of functions that can be used without components.

 ### No underscore, lo-dash, etc.